earlham-sherlock/earlham-sherlock.github.io/doc/example_queries.md

 ### Select proteins from a given human tissue

-This query only use the Human Protein Atlas, filtering it based on tax id and a given tissue ID.
+This query only use the Bgee gene expression database, filtering it based on tax id and a given tissue ID.
-In the example we use the BTO ID 142, which is the brain.
-Please note, the query will retrun only the proteins which are exactly specified with BTO ID 142, and will not return the proteins assigned to a more specific brain tissue.
+In the example we use the UBERON ID 955, which is the brain.
+Please note, the query will retrun only the proteins which are exactly specified with UBERON ID 955, and will not return the proteins assigned to a more specific brain tissue.

 Here we also use the `LIMIT 10` statement to return only the first 10 results (making the example to